 Each year, almost 40% of incoming Calvin students are children of Calvin alumni, known as "legacy" students.
-To celebrate the legacy of Calvin attendance in succeeding generations, the Calvin Alumni Association annually awards at least 36 scholarships of $500 each to students who are third-generation (or more) legacy students.
+To celebrate the legacy of Calvin attendance in succeeding generations, the Calvin Alumni Association annually awards scholarships of $1500 each to students who are third-generation (or more) legacy students.
+This is a competitive scholarship process; scholarships are not automatically awarded.
 These are one-time scholarships to be used the student's first year at Calvin.

 To apply, students must meet these basic requirements as well as answer one essay question::

 - students applying to Calvin as high school seniors and admitted to Calvin by February 1

 - candidates must have at least one parent plus at least two additional direct ancestors (a second parent, grandparents, great-grandparents) who are alumni

 - "Alumni" are defined as those who have attended Calvin for at least the equivalent of two full semesters.

 - Alumni siblings, cousins and aunts/uncles are not considered director ancestors for the purpose of this scholarship.

 - Examples: Students would meet the Legacy Scholarship criteria if they had a) 2 alumni parents + one alum grandparent or b) 1 alum parent + 2 alum grandparents or c) 1 alum parent + 1 alum grandparent + 1 alum great-grandparent